-Component balance rule Downs5, p.
-414: Each component, whether important or insignificant, must have its inventory controlled within each unit operation and within the whole process.
-This is also referred as "Downs drill" in Luyben et al. 10, p.
+Component balance rule (Downs, p.
+414): Each component, whether important or insignificant, must have its inventory controlled within each unit operation and within the whole process.
+This is also referred as "Downs' drill" in Luyben et al. , p.
 56.

 Proof.
-This comes from the requirement of component self-consistency (Rule 1). \Box
+This comes from the requirement of component local-consistency (Rule 1). $\Box$